seanyoungberg/ps-aws-cn-series-lab/README.md

 ## Create Device Group and Template Stack

-When you install the Kubernets plugin it provisions severl reference templates that are configured for the various CN-Series deployment modes.
+When you install the Kubernetes plugin it provisions several reference templates that are configured for the various CN-Series deployment modes.
 For this excercise, we will be using service mode which uses the `K8S-Network-Setup-V2` template.

 - Create a Template Stack name `cnseries`
   - Add `K8S-Network-Setup-V2` template to the stack